We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Detailed Review of Zoner Photo Studio X

 Zoner Photo Studio (or ZPS, as it’s known) has an interesting blend of old and new ideas in its basic structure.
-It’s broken down into four main modules, similar to many RAW editors: Manage, Develop, Editor, and Create.
-It then bucks the trend by also incorporating a tab-based window system that works the same way as the tabs in your web browser, allowing you to run as many separate instances of each module as your computer can handle.
+It’s broken down into several main modules, similar to many RAW editors: Manage, Develop, Editor, Print, and Video.
+It then bucks the trend by also incorporating a tab-based window system that works just like the tabs in your web browser, allowing you to run as many separate instances of each module as your computer can handle.

 If you’ve ever had to choose between 3 extremely similar images at once without being able to pick your favorite, now you can edit them all simultaneously by simply switching tabs.
 Having second thoughts about not including that fourth image?
 Open up a new Manage tab and scroll through your library at the same time without losing your place in the editing process.

-The rest of the interface is also quite flexible, allowing you to customize many aspects, from icon size to what’s in your toolbars.
-While you can’t completely re-arrange every element of the layout, the way it’s designed is simple enough that you won’t run into any issues.
+The rest of the interface is also quite flexible, allowing you to customize many aspects of the layout, from icon size to what’s in your toolbars.
+While you can’t completely re-arrange every element of the UI, the way it’s designed is simple enough that you won’t run into any issues.

 There’s actually too much included in this program to cover every single feature in the space we have, but Zoner Photo Studio is definitely worth a look.
-With that in mind, here’s a look at the main features of the program.
+With that in mind, let’s take a look at the main features of the app.

 Organizing With the Manage Module

 The Manage module offers a wide range of options for accessing your photos, no matter where they happen to be stored.
 Generally, photographers store high-resolution images locally, and you can access your photos directly in their folders if you desire.
-There’s also the option to use the Zoner Photo Cloud, OneDrive, Facebook, and your even your mobile phone.
+There’s also the option to use the Zoner Photo Cloud, OneDrive, the Zonerama online photo gallery, and even your mobile phone.

 Much more useful is the ability to add your local sources to your Catalog, which offers you some additional ways to browse and sort your images.
-Probably the most useful of these is the Tag browser, but that, of course, requires you to have tagged all your images (which I’m always too lazy to do).
-There’s also a Location view if your camera has a GPS module, which could be useful as well but I don’t have one for my camera.
+Probably the most useful of these is the Keyword view, but that, of course, requires you to have tagged all your images (which I’m always too lazy to do).
+There’s also a Location view if your camera has a GPS module, which could be useful as well, but I don’t have one for my camera.

-Overall, the Manage module is a great organizational tool, although it does have a few odd quirks to its design that could use a bit more polish.
+My personal take: Overall, the Manage module is a good organizational tool, although it does have a few odd quirks to its design that could use a bit more refinement to make them more user-friendly.
+It takes a bit of getting used to if you’re switching from the Adobe ecosystem, but anyone who’s new to photo editing won’t have that problem.

 Non-Destructive Editing in the Develop Module